United States and the Russo-Ukrainian war: Since April 2025

+On July 8, 2026, during the 2026 Ankara NATO summit, Trump said that the United States would grant Ukraine a license to manufacture Patriot missile interceptors.

 Spending

 The United States has provided around half of all military aid to Ukraine.
 According to the Kiel Institute, the US spent 114.63 billion (US$133.2 billion) on activities related to the Russian invasion of Ukraine from January 2022 to April 2025, and to other activities including supporting increased US–European presence, Ukrainian refugees in the US, and global food insecurity.
 According to the Council on Foreign Relations, by the end of September 2024 the United States had allocated $175 billion in bills, related to the invasion of Russia, of which $106 billion went into direct aid to Ukraine, and $69 billion remained in the US economy and supported US industries, subsidizing the production of weapons and military equipment in at least 71 American cities.

 According to defense expert Malcolm Chalmers, at the beginning of 2025 the US provided 20% of all military equipment Ukraine was using, with 25% provided by Europe and 55% produced by Ukraine.
 However, the 20% supplied by the US "is the most lethal and important."